esoteloferry/ts-tdd-template/README.md

 # Typescript - Jest - Webpack template

 This branch is a simple typescript and jest setup:
 🌓Compatible to compile `.ts` and `.js` files (if you had previous work done in js).
-🔥TDD config out of the box, create your tests and start coding
+🔥TDD config out of the box, create your tests and start coding.

 For compilation to browser, see branch 2_Add_webpack